10 Tips for Low-Maintenance Landscaping

 3. Consider Using a Drip Irrigation System

 A drip irrigation system delivers water directly to the roots of the plants.
-It can more or less hide the watering mechanism from sight while watering plants and ground cover more efficiently.
-For dwarf jasmine or other ground cover, a drip irrigation system works wonders to help thicken the base rooting of these plants.
+It can more or less hide the watering mechanism from sight while watering plants and groundcover more efficiently.
+For dwarf jasmine or other groundcover, a drip irrigation system works wonders to help thicken the base rooting of these plants.

 Rain Bird drip irrigation system